TERREMEMBER/znbase/docs/content/stable/architecture/docdb-replication/replication.md

 ### Fault tolerance

-The **fault tolerance** (FT) of a YugabyteDB universe is the maximum number of node failures it can survive while continuing to preserve correctness of data.
+The **fault tolerance** (FT) of a ZNbaseDB universe is the maximum number of node failures it can survive while continuing to preserve correctness of data.

 ### Replication factor

-YugabyteDB replicates data across nodes (or fault domains) in order to tolerate faults.
-The **replication factor** (RF) is the number of copies of data in a YugabyteDB universe.
+ZNbaseDB replicates data across nodes (or fault domains) in order to tolerate faults.
+The **replication factor** (RF) is the number of copies of data in a ZNbaseDB universe.
 FT and RF are correlated.
 To achieve a FT of `k` nodes, the universe has to be configured with a RF of
 (2k + 1).

 ## Tablet peers